Oxydros/LibNetworks/README.md

     /yourBoostRootDir> ./b2.exe --toolset=msvc variant=release link=static threading=multi runtime-link=shared architecture=x86 stage
 ```
 - Define the env variable BOOST_ROOT with the path to your boost directory as value

+## Contact

+You can contact me on Twitter @oxydros, or via e-mail oxydros at gmail.